In surprise decision, US approves muscular dystrophy drug

 The FDA said late Thursday it approved Sarepta Therapeutics' Vyondys 53 for patients with a form of Duchenne's muscular dystrophy.
 Duchenne's affects about 1 in every 3,600 boys in the U.S., causing muscle weakness, loss of movement and early death, usually when patients are in their 20s or 30s.
 The drug is for a specific type that affects about 8 percent of boys with Duchenne's.

-In August, the FDA appeared to reject the injectable medication, sending a letter to the company flagging risks of infections and kidney injury.
+In August, the FDA appeared to reject the injectable medication, sending a letter to the company that flagged risks of infections and cases of kidney injury in animal studies.
 But Sarepta disputed the decision, raising it to FDA's drug center leadership.
 The company resubmitted its application and data, and the FDA reversed its decision, according to a Sarepta press release.

+The FDA said Thursday doctors should monitor the kidney function of patients taking the drug.
+The drug's most common side effects include headache, fever, abdominal pain and nausea.
+Other reactions include rash, fever, hives and skin irritation.

-The surprise announcement sent company shares rocketing more than 36% in trading Friday.
+The surprise approval sent company shares rocketing more than 36% in trading Friday.
 But some Wall Street analysts said the approval suggests loosening standards at the agency.

 “The abruptness of the decision making at the agency does not inspire confidence, in our view,” analyst Debjit Chattopadhyay wrote in a note to investors.